kohlmu-pivotal/deep-state/README.md

 deep-state
 ===
-A finite state machine library for Java
+A finite state machine library for Java.

-#Why
+# Why

 A state machine provides allows a clean separation of internal state from external events.
 As a component grows in features and complexity, typically internal flags